amazon-science/read-up/README.md

 ```
 To evalaute our Q-Gen model:
 ```
-$ export PYTHONPATH=src:${PYTHONPATH}
 $ python main.py \
     --command test-self-play-all-vilbert \
     --config config_files/self_play_all_vilbert.yaml \
     --n-jobs 8
 ```
-You can also load our trained Q-Gen model _here_ for evaluation, by changing the pretrained-path in the model config file.

 This repo also implements other Q-Gen models:
 * Baseline Q-Gen model [1]
 * VDST Q-Gen model [2]